bsoist/bsoist.github.io/_posts/2011-01-16-my-favorite-films-of-2010.md

 dsq_thread_id:
   - 210348698
 categories:
-  - Family
+  - family
-  - Fun
+  - fun
-  - Movies
+  - movies
 ---
 UPDATE: I&#8217;ve now seen all ten best picture nominations.
 Read my thoughts on [the other five][1] and don&#8217;t forget to predict the Oscar winners for a chance to win a $100 gift card.
 [Make your picks now.][2]